 ARMADA MEZZANINE FUND IV

-- Investment focus: Mezzanine and other debt financing to Nordic small and medium-sized companies
+- Investment focus: Senior and subordinated financing to Nordic small and medium-sized companies

 - Buyouts, recapitalizations and expansion financing

 - Investments up to €15 million in one company

 - Fund size €103 million; closed for new investment